-It is extremely important that supervisors are able to confirm that they have followed the guidance for monitoring the student's work throughout the process and can, to the best of their knowledge, confirm the authenticity of the work upon final submission (please refer to the Handbook of procedures for the Diploma Programme).
+It is extremely important that supervisors are able to confirm that they have followed the guidance for monitoring the student's work throughout the process and can, to the best of their knowledge, confirm the authenticity of the work upon final submission (please refer to the Diploma Programme Assessment procedures).

-If the supervisor is unable to confirm the authenticity of the work this must be brought to the attention of the Diploma Programme coordinator, who in turn should refer to the Handbook of procedures for the Diploma Programme for guidance.
+If the supervisor is unable to confirm the authenticity of the work this must be brought to the attention of the Diploma Programme coordinator, who in turn should refer to the Diploma Programme Assessment procedures for guidance.
 Work that is submitted but does not comply with the expectations and requirements outlined in this publication will be treated as a case of academic misconduct.